TricycleRaptor/CaptureTheFlag-Redux/README.md

 8.)
 Optional attachment progression via ordnance menu for CW2.0 weaponry.
 [COMPLETE]

 9.)
 Implement prop and vehicle limit for each team.
+[IN PROGRESS]

 10.)
 Add a condition to prevent the ordnance menu from being opened outside of base.
+[IN PROGRESS]

 ------------------------------------------------------------------------------------------------------------------------